bhuelsman/MyLanguageFinalProject/README.md

 print(length(y))
 ```
 ### Sum of List Checking
-Sums up all the integers in a list and returns the total int
+Sums up all the integers in a list(stored in a variable) and returns the total int
 ```
 y:=[1,5,3,2,7,9,4,6]
 print(sum(y))
 ```
 ### Reverse a List Checking
-Reverses a list
+Reverses a list stored in a variable
 ```
 y:=[1,5,3,2,7,9,4,6]
 print(reverse(y))